 Knowing the demographic and social profile of drivers will help you connect with their interests, values, and lifestyle.

 The average truck driver is middle-aged and been through plenty of other jobs and work experience.
 Treat them with respect like mature professionals, not rookies.

-3. The average driver work week is 70 hours in an 8-day week.
+3. The average driver workweek is 70 hours in an 8-day period.

-This should give some idea of how taxing driver work schedule is.
-Seventy hours is much higher than the 47 hour work week of the average American.
+This should give some idea of how taxing the driver work schedule is.
+Seventy hours is much higher than the 44-hour workweek of the average American.

 Additionally, the average driver works 8 days before taking a day off.
 This means an average of eight days without seeing family, unless there are special benefits with companies offer.